Yexuan-Song/End-Game/README.md

 * vaccine-model.R : core model and simulation functions.
 * Simpler_Model_setup.R: simpler model fitting.
 * Simpler_Model_ProjScenarios.R: various model projections (results in the main text) .
-* Simpler_Model_ProjScenarios_supl.R: various model projections (results in the supplemantary Information)
+* Simpler_Model_ProjScenarios_supl.R: various model projections (results in the supplementary Information)
 * Simpler_Model_endemicScenarios.R: Endemic incidence as a fuction of various parameters  (results in the main text)
-* Simpler_Model_pess_endemicScenarios.R: Endemic incidence as a fuction of various parameters  (results in the supplemantary Information)
+* Simpler_Model_pess_endemicScenarios.R: Endemic incidence as a fuction of various parameters  (results in the supplementary Information)